pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 > ***You can install a broker either in you computer or, if you have one available, in a Raspberry Pi.***

-There are various MQTT brokers that can be used.
-A quite complete list can be found here https://github.com/mqtt/mqtt.github.io/wiki/servers
-The most widely used are: http://mosquitto.org/ and http://www.hivemq.com/

 ### Installation steps:
 For our experiments we will use [**Mosquitto**](https://mosquitto.org/), which is part of the [Eclipse Foundation](http://www.eclipse.org/) and is an [iot.eclipse.org](https://projects.eclipse.org/projects/technology.mosquitto) project.
 The manual page can be found here [`man page`](https://mosquitto.org/man/mosquitto-8.html).